Judge Beth Robinson was confirmed by the Senate on November 1st, 2021. She served on the Vermont Supreme Court since 2011 from to 2021.

 In 2011, Robinson served as the top legal adviser to Governor Peter Shumlin, helping to craft legislation and policy.
 She played a leading role in shepherding legislation that allowed same-sex couples to marry in Vermont.

-Justice Robinson received her B.A. from Dartmouth College and her J.D. from the University of Chicago Law School.
+Judge Robinson received her B.A. from Dartmouth College and her J.D. from the University of Chicago Law School.